<big>Glossary of Painting Terms</big>(As of July 2003)

 Curing

-Phase of drying of a coating through physical and/or chemical means.
+Phase of drying a coating through physical and/or chemical means.

-Interconnection in 2K coatings, and the absorption of air and oxygen (oxidation) during the process.
+Interconnectedness in 2K coatings, and the absorption of air oxygen (oxidation).

-Alkyd resin paints, through the evaporation of the solvent in nitro paints, through...
+Alkyd resin paints, through the evaporation of the solvent in nitrocellulose lacquers, through...

 Evaporation of the solvent in dispersion paints.
-Often, the curing process...
+Often, this is what causes the hardening process.

-a coating material that is a combination of several of the above-mentioned components.
+a combination of several of the aforementioned materials for a coating.

 Processes.

-or areas that extend down to the underlying layer, often unintentionally, because...
+or areas that have been worn down to the underlying material, often unintentionally, because...

-it can lead to edge marking due to the solvents penetrating during direct top coating.
+It can cause edge marking due to solvents penetrating during direct top coating.

 can be filled or primed.